williamkray/maubot-communitybot/README.md

 rooms created by the bot will have join restriction limited to members of the space.

+## room archival and replacement

+use the `archive` subcommand to archive a room. this will remove the room from the parent space, remove all room aliases, and add a tombstone event to indicate the room is archived

+use the `replaceroom` subcommand to replace an existing room with a new one. this is useful when:
+- room members have power levels that cannot be corrected, or room members you cannot kick out
+- you need to revert encryption settings
+- you want to start fresh with a new room while preserving the old room's name and aliases

+the replacement process will create a new room with the same name and avatar, transfer all room aliases to the new room, and archive the old room with a pointer to the new room. the new room will have standard join rules that restrict membership to space members. this logic is a little clunky, but it seems to work.

 ## get room ID

 sometimes you need to know a rooms identifier, but if the room has an alias associated with it not all clients make it